taocpp/PEGTL/doc/Embedding.md

 When writing libraries with the PEGTL, it has to be ensured that applications that are built with these libraries, and that themselves use the PEGTL, do not violate the One Definition Rule (ODR) as would be the case when application and libraries contain different versions of the PEGTL.

 Since the PEGTL does *not* guarantee ABI compatibility, not even across minor or patch releases, libraries *have* to ensure that the symbols for the PEGTL they include differ from those of the applications that use them.

-This can be achieved by chaning the macro `TAOCPP_PEGTL_NAMESPACE` which, by default, is set to `pegtl`, which leads to all symbols residing in namespace `tao::pegtl`.
+This can be achieved by changing the macro `TAOCPP_PEGTL_NAMESPACE` which, by default, is set to `pegtl`, which leads to all symbols residing in namespace `tao::pegtl`.
 To change the namespace, simply define `TAOCPP_PEGTL_NAMESPACE` to a unique name before including the PEGTL, for example: